 - Explain the assignments clearly.

-- Keep track of the time and ensure that the activities are completed on time.
+- Keep track of time and ensure that activities are completed on time.

 - Make sure that everyone has their say and that people are also given the opportunity to explain their choices.
-For example, a word web in itself is not very transparent.
-The train of thought, motivation and interpretation for the mentioned associations, on the other hand, are very informative for the design process.
+For example, a word web in itself is not very insightful.
+The thinking, motivation and interpretation for the mentioned associations, on the other hand, are very informative for the design process.